bw2/ConfigArgParse/README.rst

 Special Values
 ~~~~~~~~~~~~~~

-Normally, configargparse handles environment variables and config file
+Under the hood, configargparse handles environment variables and config file
 values by converting them to their corresponding command line arg.
 For
-example, "key = value" results in "--key value" being appended to the
+example, "key = value" would be processed as if "--key value" was specified
-command line.
+on the command line.

 The following values (whether in a config file or an environment
 variable) are handled in a special way:

--  key = true - results in "--key" being appended to the command line.
+-  key = true - is handled as if "--key" was specified on the command line.
-   Key must be a boolean flag (eg. action="store\_true" or similar).
+   In your python code this key must be defined as a boolean flag
+   (eg. action="store\_true" or similar).

--  key = [value1, value2, ...] - results in "--key value1 --key value2"
+-  key = [value1, value2, ...] - is handled as if "--key value1 --key value2"
-   etc. being appended to the command line.
-Key must be defined as a
+   etc. was specified on the command line.
+In your python code this key must
-   list (eg. action="append").
+   be defined as a list (eg. action="append").

 Global ArgumentParsers
 ~~~~~~~~~~~~~~~~~~~~~~